SergeyTsalkov/brooce/README.md

 ./brooce
 ```

 *Note: For the purpose of this tutorial, you're just downloading our binaries.
-You can [build from source](BUILD.md) if you prefer.*
+If you prefer to build from source, the instructions are at the end of this file.*

 You'll see the output shown below:
 ```